BuildEmpire/apartment/README.md

 php artisan migrate
 ```

-This will apply all the standard Lumen migrations to the public schema ONLY and all the apartment migrations to all the
+This will apply all the standard Laravel migrations to the public schema ONLY and all the apartment migrations to all the
 schemas available and NOT to public.

 Important: The public database will not contain any of the apartment migrations.
 If you want the public schema to